On Behalf of El Galeón, We Welcome You!

 One of the most exciting international nautical events of 2014, Spain delivers two full-size reconstructed Spanish sailing vessels used in early Colonial times to ports on Florida's East and West coasts.
 With daily tours providing unforgetable memories and information about 16th century European sailing techniques and technology, El Galeón and her sister ship the Nao Victoria will tell the 500 year story since the arrival of Juan Ponce de León on the Eastern shores of Florida.

-El Galeón - Docked in St. Augustine Municipal Marina in St. Augustine FL until Jan.
+El Galeón - Docked in St. Augustine Municipal Marina until Late Jan.
 2015

 Step back in time aboard El Galeón, the breathtaking 1/1 scale reconstruction of a 16th Century Spanish galleon, while she sails up and down the Eastern US Coast this Fall.
 Spanish Galleons, used primarily for their cargo transporting abilities, were frequently bought and sold by Spanish and English governments during the 1600s, and often taken over and converted into Pirate ships in the rough Carribean sea waters.